1whohears/CustomMiniGames/README.md

 # CustomMiniGames
  Adds a bunch of mini games for smp servers.
+Very WIP at the moment.